 Anyone can attend a Staffup Weekend and students, job browsers, parents returning to the workforce, and anyone else can get a taste of what the work is like before investing the time to develop the requisite skills.
 The idea is that anyone can help even if your role is to keep everyone else caffeinated.

 Q: Have you ever done one of these events?

-A: We’re just getting started and right now we’ve only done one in San Francisco.
-You can see a photo of the attendees and read about their projects here, you can read an article written by a journalist who attended here, and you can read the discussion on Hacker News here.
+We’re just getting started and right now we’ve only done one in San Francisco.
+You can see a photo of the attendees and read about their projects here

 We’d love to do more events for other employers, and we’re happy to customize them as needed.
 There is no requirement these be done on the weekend although running a Staffup Midweek makes it less likely you’ll attract candidates with day jobs.

 Q: How does the Staffup Weekend differ from a Reverse Pitch?